 Each factor was scored and weighted based on expert input.
 The final strategic position was plotted on a Cartesian plane to determine the dominant strategic orientation (aggressive, defensive, competitive, or conservative).

-2.6 Validity and Reliability
+2.6 Validity and reliability

 To ensure instrument reliability, questionnaires underwent a pilot test with 10 respondents prior to distribution.
 The internal consistency was assessed using Cronbach’s Alpha, yielding a value above 0.75, indicating high reliability (Karimuddin, 2022).
 For secondary data, validity was assured through cross-verification from three institutional datasets (BPS Deli Serdang, Provincial Agriculture Office, and Ministry of Agriculture).

-2.7 Ethical Considerations
+2.7 Ethical considerations

 Ethical approval was obtained from the institutional review board at the corresponding author’s university.
 Participation in interviews and questionnaires was voluntary, and informed consent was secured.
 Data confidentiality and anonymity were maintained in accordance with academic ethical standards.